 When you’re carrying out marketing plans for clients, you have to know what audience you’re targeting in order to draw them in with your content and sell them on products and services.
 That’s where buyer personas come in.
 These are fictional representations of your client’s customers that are based on customer data and market research.

 According to Protocol 80, using personas makes websites two to five times more effective and easier to navigate for targeted users.
 And marketing expert Stephen Zoeller reports that 71% of companies that exceed lead and revenue goals have documented personas in place.
-In your marketing map, create a few buyer personas for your clients and include a fictional name, stock photo, story, demographics, challenges and goals that your client’s customers might have.
+In your marketing map, create a few buyer personas for your clients and include a fictional name, royalty-free stock photo, story, demographics, challenges and goals that your client’s customers might have.
 Use data from your client, and perhaps interview current customers, to find the information needed to create your personas.

 Your clients’ websites are typically the first point of contact for customers, and that first impression matters.
 If these sites are poorly designed, slow or otherwise hard to navigate, they’re going to turn customers off and cause clients to lose business.
 According to HubSpot, 57% of mobile users won’t recommend a company if its mobile website is unresponsive or poorly designed, for instance.